Art Production Fund and Ballroom Marfa

 For one year, while at Ballroom Marfa, I travelled regularly to Valentine, Texas, working alongside the installation's caretaker, Boyd Elder, to look after this distinctive public sculpture.

-My most treasured memory: standing inside the installation, looking out at the high desert, vacuuming.
-Few people have seen the view from within.
+My favorite memory: standing inside the installation, looking out at the high desert, vacuuming.
+Few people get to see the view out from within.

 Challenge: Managing a high-profile permanent land art installation in an extreme desert environment, balancing artistic integrity with practical preservation needs and complying with Texas Department of Transportation (TxDOT) regulations, and environmental forces (oh, so much dust).